naubiomech/TeensyNanoExoCode/Documentation/README.md

 When utilizing an Arduino Nano BLE rev2, you need to download an additional library "Arduino_BMI270_BMM150.h" directly into Arduino for the code to work.

-The FSR regression equation for Ankle Control alters accuracy of percent gait estimate which disrupts timing of franksCollins Hip Control.
+The FSR regression equation for Ankle Control alters accuracy of percent gait estimate which disrupts timing of franksCollinsHip Control when in bilateral operation.

-Method for handling torque sensor identification does not allow for simultaneous hip and ankle usage if only one joint actually uses torque sensors
+Future work will handle FSRs slightly differently to allow for better control.

-(i.e., if only the ankle has torque sensors but we use hip and ankle configuration, the ankle torque sensors will be assigned to the Hip, current work around involves commenting out hip torque sensor id code).
+An unknown change in later versions of Teensy cause the errors in operation of the code, for the time being we recommend using only [Teensy 1.56] (https://drive.google.com/drive/folders/1KPKqQVOz_tkL_bVR01A6eaRcMwZrPEkt?usp=drive_link)